Key Questions to Ask Before Acquiring a Drilling Rig

 Making that Big Rig Decision

-To help shed light on that decision process, I interviewed a colleague and good friend, Mike Epley.
-He has sold rigs in the Texas and the western United States for the past nine years.
-Texas is one of the most diverse states when it comes to geology, drilling conditions and types of drilling jobs.
+To illuminate this decision-making process, I spoke with Mike Epley, a friend and colleague who has sold rigs in Texas and the western United States for the past nine years.
+Texas showcases a diverse array of geology, drilling conditions, and job requirements.

-Q. How do you help your customers with rig selection?
+Q. How do you assist your customers in selecting a rig?

-A. It depends on what the customer needs for their business.
-Are they replacing a rig or expanding their business?
-What is the scope of work that the rig is required to do?
+A. It all depends on what the customer needs.
+Are they replacing an existing rig or expanding their operation?
+What is the scope of work required?

-For more Crawler Mounted Drilling Rigsinformation, please contact us.
-We will provide professional answers.
+For more Crawler Mounted Drilling Rigs information, please contact us.
+We will provide professional responses.

 Further reading: